How Much Does Hair Dyeing Cost?

 If you’re going from a dark color to blonde, you will have to take the following steps:

-If you go to a salon, your stylist will usually do a consultation with you to figure out what type of blonde color you want.
-After all, there are darker blondes, strawberry blondes, platinum blondes, champagne blonde – the list goes on.
+After all, there are darker blondes, strawberry blondes, platinum blondes, champagne blondes – the list goes on.

 At A Salon

-Typical cost of dyeing your hair blonde at a salon will be $180-350.
-As with any bleaching, your stylist may suggest doing a protective treatment on your hair like Olaplex, which typically adds to the overall cost.
+As with any bleaching, your stylist may suggest a protective treatment for your hair, such as Olaplex, which typically adds to the overall cost.

 Total salon cost: $180-350